Essequibo River: Gauging stations

+Discharge

+Tributaries

+The main tributaries from the mouth:

 Fauna

 The river has a very rich fauna.
 More than 300 fish species are known from the Essequibo basin, including almost 60 endemics.
 This may be an underestimate of the true diversity, as parts of the basin are poorly known.
 For example, surveys of the upper Mazaruni River found 36–39 species (variation in number due to taxonomy), of which 13–25% still were undescribed in 2013.
 At least 24 fish species are restricted to Mazaruni River alone.

 During floods the headwaters of the Branco River (a part of the Amazon basin) and those of the Essequibo are connected, allowing a level of exchange in the aquatic fauna such as fish between the two systems.

 History

 15th century

 The first European discovery was by the ships of Juan de Esquivel, deputy of Don Diego Columbus, son of Christopher Columbus in 1498.
 The Essequibo River is named after Esquivel.
 In 1499, Amerigo Vespucci and Alonso de Ojeda explored the mouths of the Orinoco and allegedly were the first Europeans to explore the Essequibo.
 Alonso de Ojeda called it "Rio Dulce" which means Sweet River in Spanish.